 Enjoy a drink with a view at Guindalense

 Skip the bars in Ribeira and walk up to Guindalense.
-This unassuming social club features a terrace overlooking Porto’s waterfront.
+This unassuming social club features a terrace overlooking the waterfront.
 If you don’t fancy climbing the hill, hop on the Funicular dos Guindais.
 Either way, you can reward yourself at the top with a cold beer.
 It’s also a great spot to watch the fireworks during the São João festival in June.

 Eat a francesinha at Brasão Aliados

-The francesinha is Porto’s twist on the croque monsieur.
+The francesinha is a Porto twist on the croque monsieur.
 It’s a hearty sandwich filled with cured meat, sausage and cheese, covered in a spicy sauce made of tomato and beer.
 While many cafés specialise in this dish, Brasão Aliados is a good entry option.
 Even non-meat eaters can try its veggie francesinha.

 Continue the evening on Galerias de Paris.
-It’s the heart of Porto’s nightlife scene, with bars and clubs in every corner.
+It’s the heart of the local nightlife scene, with bars and clubs in every corner.
 Enjoy a glass of wine at La Bohème, a cocktail round at the Royal Cocktail Club or a chilled beer outside Taberna Aduela.
 For live concerts and shows, check out the programme at Maus Hábitos.